RohitChandell/Weather_App/README.md

+Weather_App
-Build the weather forecast application
+Build the weather forecast application, here we can see weather of all states, countries.
+Hope you like this project.